cartalyst/interpret/introduction/installation.md

 ## Installation

-The best and easiest way to install the Interpret package is with [Composer](http://getcomposer.org).
+Cartalyst packages utilize [Composer](http://getcomposer.org), for more information on how to install Composer please read the [Composer Documentation](https://getcomposer.org/doc/00-intro.md).

 ### Preparation